 Welcome to ‘Audrey Hepburn and I Consider Our Assets’ online souvenir program.

 Audrey Hepburn and I Consider Our Assets is a musical set in Melbourne, Australia.
-The story follows Liz O’Sullivan, a highly strung woman obsessed with Hollywood movies and Audrey Hepburn.
+The story follows Liz O’Sullivan, a highly-strung woman obsessed with Hollywood movies and Audrey Hepburn.
 When her relationship breaks down, Liz is forced into therapy by her overprotective family.
 Liz’s therapist turns out to be a handsome man with a striking resemblance to film star Rock Hudson.
 Liz falls for him, and can’t commit to marriage with her current partner, Len.
 Things start to unravel when Audrey Hepburn magically steps out of Liz’s mind and joins her therapy sessions, offering psychological tips on dealing with her family and advice on where to find a real man.
-The only thing left for Liz to do is look inside her heart for answers, solve her personal dilemmas and live happily ever after.
+The only thing left for Liz to do is look inside her heart, solve her personal dilemmas and live happily ever after.
 Audrey Hepburn and I Consider Our Assets the musical that believes in pink!

 Official music video ‘Travellers in Time’